swaptacular/swpt_accounts/protocol.rst

   `PrepareTransfer`_ messages that has a "scheduled for deletion" account as a recipient MUST be rejected.

+.. [#config-delay] How long this time is, depends on how far in the past a `ConfigureAccount`_ message has to be, in order to be ignored.
+The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

 .. [#zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest) on newly created accounts MUST be zero.